 Soothing – Sensual – Grounded - Healing

 Sandalwood personalities show total inner calm.
 They are the ones who seem refined, ‘sorted’ and in charge of themselves.
 They are philosophical listeners, very intelligent and analytical.
 Sandalwood tend to be instinctive forward thinkers who have a great awareness of life and search for the truth and meaning of life.
 They are serious, but can laugh at themselves, too.
 A true, solid supporter to others, they can forget to solve their own issues.
 They are quite sensual and would study Tantra, and in relationships they see sex as something to be enjoyed.
 They can also be gently tactile – they expect equal relationships and mutual support.
-They are good healers, and very grounding and calming to be around, often leaning into professions as counsellors or healers.
+They are good healers, and very grounding and calming to be around, often leaning into professions as counselors or healers.
 Openness is important to them and they enjoy communication.
 When they are imbalanced they can become manipulative, bossy, controlling, possessive and unforgiving.

 Use For: nervous tension, acceptance, insecurity, nightmares, distress, haste, aggression, possession, anxiety, manipulation, and to restore comfort, solidarity, sensuality, calm, trust and harmony.